 In 2005, I was diagnosed with Hashimoto’s Thyroiditis, another autoimmune disease in addition to the alopecia.
 My body has developed antibodies that attack the thyroid because, again, it thinks it’s a foreign invader.
 I have been on varying doses of thyroid medications including Armour, which is made of ground up pig thyroids, as well as Cytomel, a synthetic T3, and Synthroid, a synthetic T4.
 The biggest problem I have with this condition is that it makes it really, really hard for me to lose weight, and adds to my fatigue.

 Since around age 23-24 I have had the diagnosis of fibromyalgia.
 This is a disease that is still being researched – at least, I hope so, because I hate the thought of doctors just throwing their arms up in the air – and it seems to follow autoimmune conditions closely.
 It is possible to have, say, lupus as well as fibromyalgia, but it’s sometimes hard to differentiate between the diseases because their symptoms overlap.
 Sometimes you’re bone-crushingly tired but you can’t say if it’s the Hashimoto’s or the fibromyalgia giving you trouble.
 There is a lot of documentation out there now, so if you’ve never heard of it, or if you have but haven’t paid attention, shame on you.
 Besides making me tired and feeling like I have perma-flu, there’s other challenges like not wanting to scratch an itch at the inside of my knee – usually it feels like a hot poker if I touch a certain area.
 My hips and lower back are also very tender, so when the doctor presses them and says, “Does this hurt?”, I flail and jump in a very unfunny way.
-Fibromyalgia is also the reason for the last 17 years that I have hired moving men every time I have relocated.
-If I don’t, I will end up in bed for a week.
+Fibromyalgia is also the reason for the last 20 years that I have hired moving men every time I have relocated.
+If I don’t, I will end up in bed for a week or more.

 In July 2011, I had a shunt placed surgically that continuously removes fluid from my brain so it doesn’t build up and press on my nerves and cerebellum or I lose most of my vision and ability to walk.
 Making matters more complicated is that I appear to be having an allergic or autoimmune reaction to the shunts that have been implanted to drain the fluid.
 My body builds up an obnoxious amount of scar tissue around the shunt and eventually clogs it, so that I have had to have multiple surgeries to replace the shunts.
 To date I have had 10 surgeries in 46 months, with the most recent one failing two weeks after surgery on May 11, 2015.
 I am violently allergic to nickel, which is used in shunts that have metal in them, so I now have an all-silicone shunt.
+My left eye is now developing a cataract as well.

 The traditional western doctors who have continued to see me at this point – admittedly only 3 who have not told me to go away and don’t come back – don’t think I have Lyme, but aren’t sure what I have, and so I still get the diagnosis of “rare disease.”